-- If you are monitoring many Sense servers and/or have a long InfluxDB retention policy (many months or even years) you will eventually end up with lots of data.
+- If you are monitoring many Sense servers and/or query Sense for health metrics very frequently and/or have a long InfluxDB retention policy (many months or even years) you will eventually end up with lots of data.

 - You should ask yourself how far back you need to look at operational data such as the one collected by Butler SOS.
 In most cases 30 or 45 days history will be more than enough.
-10-14 days may even be enough.
+10-14 days are usually a good starting point.
 Use the

 Butler-SOS.influxdbConfig.retentionPolicysection of the config file to create a retention policy for Butler SOS.

 - If you need longer history you should consider using InfluxDB’s excellent aggregation features.
 These can assist in aggregating older data points, with the effect that you can then keep virtually unlimited history.
-The older data will not be as detailed (fewwer samples per minute, effectively) - but you will still have an averaged view of what the history looked like.
+The older data will not be as detailed (fewer samples per time period) - but you will still have an averaged view of what the history looked like.

 Note 1: Instructions for how to aggregate old data is beyond the scope of this documentation.